Azure-Samples/load-testing-restricted-public-access/README.md

 ### Using Data Plane Load Test Administration and Load Test Run REST API

-When you use iactool.sh bash file with the option 'runtest' to run the load tests, it uses Data Plane Load Test Administration and Load Test Run REST APIs to create the test, run the test and monitor the test.
+When you use load-testing-tool.sh bash file with the option 'runtest' to run the load tests, it uses Data Plane Load Test Administration and Load Test Run REST APIs to create the test, run the test and monitor the test.

 Before calling the REST API, you need to get the Load Testing Token.
 First you need to retrieve the Load Testing Hostname from the Load Testing Azure resource.
 Once you can get the hostname, you can get the token using the Azure CLI command 'az account get-access-token' see below: